 Can fat grafting help give me better cleavage?

 To a certain extent, fat grafts can help improve cleavage.
 The fat would be placed in the area of the cleavage and upper portion of your breasts.
 However, you should know that it can only do so much.
 So if you have a considerable gap between your breasts, this may not be helpful.

 How long does the procedure take?

-Small areas, like the cheeks, may take about an hour while larger areas, like the buttocks, may take anywhere from 3 to 5 hours.
+Small areas, like the cheeks, take about an hour while larger areas, like the buttocks, generally take anywhere from 3 to 5 hours.

 Can I save my fat for later?

 While it is possible to freeze fat for later use, the process may compromise survivability so not many doctors won’t recommend it.
 Therefore, if you need to have another treatment performed, chances are you’ll need to go through the whole process of removing fat again.